Dylan Borczak: Professional

 On March 2, 2022, Borczak signed his first professional contact with USL Championship side Rio Grande Valley FC.
 He made his debut on March 12, 2022, starting in 1–0 win over Oakland Roots.

 On September 30, 2022, it was announced that Borczak had joined Memphis 901 on a multi-year deal for an undisclosed fee.

+Following the 2024 season, Memphis suspended operations and Borczak subsequently joined Lexington SC on December 18, 2024.